mrdodgerx/pendekar-laut/README.md

 ## Synopsis

-"Pendekar Laut" (translated as "Sea Warrior" in English) is a popular Hong Kong comic book series written and illustrated by an anonymous author.
-The story revolves around the adventures of Pai Cheung Lang, the titular character who is a skilled martial artist and sailor.
+"Pendekar Laut" (Tiger Shark) is a popular Hong Kong comic book series written and illustrated by Wan Yat Leung.
+The story revolves around the adventures of Pai Cheung Lang, the titular character who is a skilled martial artist .
 Set in a fictional world inspired by Chinese martial arts and nautical themes, Pai Cheung Lang embarks on various quests and battles against formidable adversaries while seeking justice and protecting the innocent.

 ## License